zakimjz/zakimjz.github.io/pages/courses/datamining/assign7.md

 And therefore,
 $$w_{ij} = \exp\left( \log w_{ij} - logsumexp(\log w_{1j}, ..., \log
             w_{kj})$$
-You can therefore use scipy.logsumexp function on log probabilities.
+You can therefore use scipy.special.logsumexp function on log probabilities.

 As another practical point, you can get an error when inverting the covariance matrix, so you should add a small ridge value $\lambda$ value along the